Documentation Index

 - Execution status:

-- If response detected: execution continues immediately
+waiting - If response detected: execution continues immediately

 - If timeout reached: execution continues to next node